This privacy notice relates to personal data processed by the Office of Margot James, Member of Parliament for Stourbridge.

 - Right to object to automated processing, including profiling – you also have the right to be subject to the legal effects of automated processing or profiling.

-- Right to judicial review: if our office refuses your request under rights of access, we will provide you with a reason why.
-You have the right to complain.
+- Right to judicial remedy: if our office refuses your request under rights of access, we will provide you with a reason why.
+You have the right to complain to a supervisory body (in this case, the Information Commissioner (ICO) and , if necessary, a judicial authority.

 How can I contact somebody about my privacy?